 Two months ago, I had the pleasure of visiting Botswana for the first time.
 Not the Okavango Delta or Chobe National Park (the big safari destinations in Botswana) but rather the capital of Botswana, Gaborone.
 I was very busy right before the trip, so I didn’t get to do much more than a perfunctory online search of what there was to do in Gaborone (which yielded very sketchy information), but I tried not to worry about it, sure that I’d figure it out once my trip began.
 On the appointed day, I hopped onto a Fastjet flight to Johannesburg (I would connect to Gaborone … Continue reading

 Happy New Year, dear Reader!
 I hope you had a wonderful festive season and that this year brings you the fulfillment of your most heartfelt desires!
 Towards the end of last year, I was asked to complete a questionnaire on Dar es Salaam that would be used as a city guide on an American fashion website.

 Hmmm…Riiight.
-Like I can even attempt to answer that question with any sort of authority.
-Although a friend recently called me the East African Carrie Bradshaw during a late night Facebook chat (you can imagine the kind of stories we were swapping ), I’ll have to decline the title because it’s simply not true.
-Nonetheless, I have recently realized that I have been on at least one date with men from each of the five East African countries (and had relationships with men from three of these), so neither am I entirely clueless on the subject.
-Continue reading
+Like I can even attempt to answer that question with any sort of authority despite my years of experience with East African men.
+Although a friend recently called me the East African Carrie Bradshaw during a late night Facebook chat (you can imagine the kind of stories we were swapping ;-)), I’ll have to decline the title because it’s simply not true.
+Nonetheless, I have recently realized that I have been on at least one date with men from each of the five East African countries.
+In fact, I’ve even had relationships with East African men from four of … Continue reading